Western Desert campaign: Egypt

-The British had based forces in Egypt since 1882 but these were greatly reduced by the terms of the Anglo-Egyptian Treaty of 1936.
+The British had based forces in Egypt since 1882 but these were greatly reduced by the terms of the Anglo-Egyptian treaty of 1936.
 The small British and Commonwealth force garrisoned the Suez Canal and the Red Sea route.
 The canal was vital to British communications with its Far Eastern and Indian Ocean territories.
 In mid-1939, Lieutenant-General Archibald Wavell was appointed General Officer Commanding-in-Chief (GOC-in-C) of the new Middle East Command, over the Mediterranean and Middle East theatres.
 Until the Franco-Axis armistice, French divisions in Tunisia faced the Italian 5th Army on the western Libyan border.
 In Libya, the Royal Army had about 215,000 men and in Egypt, the British had about 36,000 troops and another 27,500 men training in Palestine.

 British forces included the Mobile Division (Egypt) under Major-General Percy Hobart, one of only two British armoured training formations.
 In mid-1939 it was renamed the Armoured Division (Egypt) and on 16 February 1940, it became the 7th Armoured Division.
 The Egypt–Libya border was defended by the Egyptian Frontier Force and in June 1940, the headquarters of the 6th Infantry Division under Major-General Richard O'Connor took command in the Western Desert, with instructions to drive back the Italians from their frontier posts and dominate the hinterland if war began.
-The 7th Armoured Division, less the 7th Armoured Brigade, assembled at Mersa Matruh and sent the 7th Support Group forward towards the frontier as a covering force, where the RAF also moved most of its bombers.
+The 7th Armoured Division, less the 7th Armoured Brigade, assembled at Mersa Matruh (now Marsa Matruh) and sent the 7th Support Group forward towards the frontier as a covering force, where the RAF also moved most of its bombers.
 Malta was also reinforced.

 The HQ of the 6th Infantry Division, which lacked complete and fully trained units, was renamed the Western Desert Force on 17 June.
 In Tunisia, the French had eight divisions, capable only of limited operations and in Syria, three poorly armed and trained divisions, about 40,000 troops and border guards, on occupation duties against the civilian population.
 Italian land and air forces in Libya greatly outnumbered the British in Egypt but suffered from poor morale and were handicapped by inferior equipment.
-In Italian East Africa, another 130,000 Italian and African troops with 400 guns, 200 light tanks and 20,000 lorries.
+In Italian East Africa, there were another 130,000 Italian and African troops with 400 guns, 200 light tanks and 20,000 lorries.
 Italy declared war on 11 June 1940.